SBit-Project/sbit.dev/docs/Tools/SBit-JS.md

 ```

-SBitJS relies on `sbitd` to provide the JSON-RPC service for accessing the SBIT blockchain.
+JS relies on `sbitd` to provide the JSON-RPC service for accessing the SBIT blockchain.

-For more details, see: [SBitBook - Running SBIT](https://github.com/SBit-Project/sbitbook/blob/master/SUMMARY.md#part-1---running-sbit).
+For more details, see: [Book - Running SBIT](https://github.com/SBit-Project/sbitbook/blob/master/SUMMARY.md#part-1---running-sbit).

 :::note